s-smits/modernbert-finetune/README.md

 ## Monitoring and Evaluation

 *   **WandB Dashboard:** If you're using WandB, monitor training progress in real-time on your WandB project dashboard.
-*   **Hugging Face Hub:** Your fine-tuned model will be automatically pushed to your Hugging Face Hub profile under the repository name specified in `repo_name`.
+*   **Hugging Face Hub:** Your fine-tuned model will be automatically pushed to your Hugging Face Hub profile under the repository name specified in `repo_name` of train.py.

 ## Using Your Fine-tuned Model